-To link to previous examples let’s query Awesense Raptor 3 data using %edm interpreter.
-The result of the query is conveniently visualized in the same cell (which is a great feature of the Apache Zeppelin).
+To link to previous examples, let’s query Awesense Raptor 3 data using %edm interpreter.
+The query result is conveniently visualized in the same cell (which is a great feature of the Apache Zeppelin).

 A Final Word

 Data science notebook tools are a powerful way for you to build new applications and analytics focused on solving problems in your energy system.
 Often the most important step is asking the right questions.
-Today, with so much data being generated from electrical networks, there are very few questions that can’t be answered through data.
-Notebooks offer a simple answer to some of these complex questions, many of which we feared to even ask prior to their inception.
-If you’re having trouble solving a particular problem, or if you need to visualize data in a new way – the Awesense Digital Energy Platform’s integrations with data science notebook tools could be what you’re looking for.
+Today, with so much data being generated from electrical networks, very few questions can’t be answered through data.
+Data science notebooks offer a toolset for answering some of these complex questions, many of which we feared to even ask prior to their inception.
+If you’re having trouble solving a particular problem or need to visualize data in a new way – the Awesense Energy Transition Platform’s integrations with the data science notebook could be what you’re looking for.

 Next Time, on the Awesense Build Better Series…

-Extract, Transform and Load (ETL) tools are up next for episode six of the Build Better series.
-What are ETL tools?
+The Geographic Information System (GIS) tools are up next for episode six of the Build Better series.
+What are GIS tools?
 You’ll have to wait to find out!
-We hope you’ve enjoyed following this Building Better with the Awesense Platform series, and we hope you continue to follow along.
+We hope you’ve enjoyed following this “Learn to Build Better” series, and we hope you continue to follow along.
 Stop living in the past with your old ways of tackling data.
-It’s time to use your data to propel you into the future, and we’re grateful that ETL Tools and Notebooks allow us to do just that.
+It’s time to use your data to propel you into the future, and we’re grateful that data science notebooks allow us to do just that.